ofutonify/02_LineWeaver/02_LineWeaver/02_LineWeaver.md

 ⭐ I usually sort the lines so that quest titles and quest journal entries come first, followed by dialogue in the order it occurs during the quest progression.

+Change Log:
+- 2025-05-28 Untranslated cells are now detected based on exact match between Source and Dest, instead of just checking for ASCII.
+This now works for any language.
+- 2025-06-01 Add destination language dropdown in Step 3 for XML export compatibility with xTranslator

 Usage & Function Details:

 🔹 Step 1: Export CSV using SSEEdit